Fundamental Limitations of Alignment in Large Language Models

 While the above approaches to alignment are effective to a certain extent, they are still dangerously brittle.
-For example, ~\cite{wallace-etal-2019-universal} show that short adversarial prompts can trigger negative behaviors and social biases. ~\cite{yu-sagae-2021-automatically,subhash2023can,xu-etal-2021-bot} provide methods for exposing harmful behaviors of models by triggering problematic responses.
-Beyond academic works, the general media is abundant with examples of leading LLMs being manipulated to mimic malicious personas to expose harmful behaviors via the so called ``jailbreaking" ~\citep{luigi_article,deshpande2023toxicity}.
+For example, ~\cite{wallace-etal-2019-universal} show that short adversarial prompts can trigger negative behaviors and social biases. ~\cite{yu-sagae-2021-automatically} and~\cite{xu-etal-2021-bot} provide methods for exposing harmful behaviors of models by triggering problematic responses.~\cite{subhash2023can} showed that adversarial prompts can manipulate ChatGPT to alter user preferences.
+Beyond academic works, the general media is abundant with contemporary examples of leading LLMs being manipulated by users to expose harmful behaviors via the so called ``jailbreaking" approach of prompting the LLM to mimic a harmful persona~\citep{luigi_article,deshpande2023toxicity}.
 Even in the absence of adversarial attacks, leading alignment methods can underperform and are not well understood:~\cite{perez2022discovering} provide evidence that certain negative behaviors have inverse scaling with the number of RLHF steps, indicating that this popular alignment procedure may have a complex effect.

 In this paper, we introduce a probabilistic framework for analyzing alignment and its limitations in LLMs, which we call \textit{Behavior Expectation Bounds} (BEB), and use it in order to establish fundamental properties of alignment in LLMs.
 The core idea behind BEB is to represent the LLM distribution as a superposition of ill- and well-behaved components, in order to provide guarantees on the ability to restrain the ill-behaved components, \ie, guarantees that the LLM is aligned.
 It is noteworthy that LLMs have been shown to distinctly represent behaviors and personas, and the notion of persona or behavior superposition has been intuitively proposed as an explanation~\citep{andreas2022language,luigi_article}.